Coca-Cola Park: Rehab stints

+Seating options

+The seating options at Coca-Cola park include: The Oasis "Island" where each island includes circular half-table cocktail-style seating for the four fans in the party and wait service, club and field level seating, the "Bacon Strip" which is bar stool seating in left field, the "Pig Pen" which are seats just beyond the home run fence in right field, and general admission which allows fans access to the lawn, the Rum Bar area, the Tiki Terrace Bar and all standing room drink rail areas on the concourse.

 Location and transportation

-The stadium is located on the east side of Allentown near two buildings owned by LSI Corporation.
+The stadium is located on the east side of Allentown.
 The eastern segment of American Parkway provides access to the main entrance to the stadium and is accessible from U.S. Route 22.
 Union Boulevard and Airport Road serve as local arterials to the stadium.
-Parking is available on several on-site lots; the cost is $5.
+Paid parking is available on several on-site lots.